-4.2.
-Application: asset returns prediction
+4.2 Application: asset returns prediction

-We now compare the performance of our method with that of the other alternatives for the problem of predicting asset returns.
-The data set we consider is the weekly price data of S&P 500 stocks for 265 consecutive weeks from March 10, 2003, to March, 24, 2008, collected by Pfaff (2016).
-We screen out all stocks with extremely low or high marginal variance, and keep 67 stocks that vary modestly, that is, stocks with a variance between 25 and 40.
-All stock prices are log transformed.
-Let $Y_t = [Y_t^1, \ldots, Y_t^{67}] \in \mathbb{R}^{67}$ denote the stocks prices at time point t, and let $X_t = [Y{t-5}, Y{t-4}, Y{t-3}, Y{t-2}, Y{t-1}]$ denote the prices for the previous five weeks.
-We want to recover the dependence structure between Y_t and X_t , and within Y_t , to provide insights into the dependency between the prices of different stocks and between their previous prices.
-We also measure how well we can predict Y_t using X_t because we cannot directly evaluate the quality of the estimated structure.
+We now compare the performance of our method with the other alternatives for the problem of predicting asset returns.
+The dataset we consider is the weekly price data of S&P 500 stocks for 265 consecutive weeks from March 10, 2003 to March, 24, 2008 collected by Pfaff (2016).
+We screen out all the stocks with extremely low or high marginal variance and keep 67 stocks that vary modestly, i.e., stocks with a variance between 25 and 40.
+All the stock prices are log transformed.
+Let $Y_t = [Y_t^1, ..., Y_t^{67}] \in \mathbb{R}^{67}$ denote the stocks prices at time point t and $X_t = [Y{t-5}, Y{t-4}, Y{t-3}, Y{t-2}, Y{t-1}]$ denote the prices for the previous five weeks.
+We want to recover the dependence structure between Y_t and X_t , and within Y_t , which will provide insights on the dependency between the prices of different stocks and between their previous prices.
+We will also measure how well we can predict Y_t using X_t since we cannot directly evaluate the quality of the estimated structure.

-We apply all methods to the first 212 days to estimate Φ , and make predictions on the remaining 53 days using equation (2.4).
-We first standardize all variables to have zero mean and unit variance.
+We apply all the methods on the first 212 days to estimate Φ and make predictions on the remaining 53 days using equation (2.4).
+We first standardize all the variables to have zero mean and unit variance.
 We then transform the data back to the original log-scale to make predictions.
-The tuning parameters for all methods are selected using five-fold cross-validation, and the average prediction errors are evaluated using
+Tuning parameters for all the methods are selected from 5-fold cross-validation and the average prediction errors are evaluated by:

-The average prediction errors for the methods are provided in Table 2.
+The average prediction errors for all the methods are provided in Table 2.
 BayesCRF achieves the smallest average prediction error.
-The prediction performance of GLasso and CAPME are similar, while the algorithm for L1-GCRF fails to make an accurate prediction.
+The prediction performance of Glasso and CAPME are similar, while the algorithm for L1-GCRF fails in making an accurate prediction.

-The conditional graphs estimated from the methods are shown in Figure 2.
-We observe the following: 1) BayesCRF detects that some of the concurrent prices of the assets are conditionally dependent on each other (shown in the estimated Λ matrix), and there is an AR(2)-like structure for each asset over time (shown in the estimated Θ), that is, Y_t^i is conditionally dependent on Y{t-1}^i, Y{t-2}^i .
-GLasso and L1-GCRF detect much noisier patterns with longer time dependences.
-2) BayesCRF provides sparser estimates of the matrices (Θ, Λ) and, at the same time, the best prediction accuracy.
-This suggests that BayesCRF provides a desirable estimation with both sparsity and accuracy.
-In practice, it is favorable to have sparser estimates because sparse models reduce the cost of data processing
+The conditional graphs estimated from all the methods are shown in Figure 2.
+We observe the following: 1) BayesCRF detects that some of the concurrent prices of assets are conditionally dependent with each other (shown in the estimated Λ matrix), and there is an AR(2)-like structure for each asset across time (shown in estimated Θ), i.e., Y_t^i is conditionally dependent with Y{t-1}^i, Y{t-2}^i .
+Glasso and L1-GCRF detect much noisier patterns with longer time dependences.
+2) BayesCRF provides sparser estimates of the matrices (Θ, Λ), and at the same time, its prediction accuracy is also the best.
+It suggests that BayesCRF provides desirable estimation with both sparsity and accuracy.
+In practice, it is favorable to have sparser estimates since sparse models reduce the cost of data processing and management.